Sinodonty and Sundadonty

-In anthropology, Sinodonty and Sundadonty are two patterns of features that show the racial difference between South-East Asians and East Asians.
-These patterns were identified by anthropologist Christy G. Turner II as being within the greater "Mongoloid dental complex".
+In anthropology, Sinodonty and Sundadonty are two patterns of features widely found in the dentitions of the populations of East Asia and Southeast Asia respectively.
+These two patterns were identified by anthropologist Christy G. Turner II as being within the greater "Mongoloid dental complex".

 The combining forms Sino- and Sunda- refer to China and Sundaland, respectively, while -dont refers to teeth.

 Proto-sundadonty hypothesis

 Tsunehiko Hanihara (1993) believed that the dental features of Aboriginal Australians have the characteristic of high frequencies of "evolutionarily conservative characteristics," which he called the "proto-sundadont" pattern, as he believed that the dental pattern of Aboriginal Australians was ancestral to that of Southeast Asians.

-C.G Turner II shows with his analysis of 2016 that sundadonty is the proto-East Eurasian dental morphology and is not connected to the Australian dental morphology, rendering the term "proto-sundadont" inaccurate for the Australian dental morphology.
+C.G Turner II, in his 2016 analysis, that sundadonty is the proto-East Eurasian dental morphology and is not connected to the Australian dental morphology, rendering the term "proto-sundadont" inaccurate for the Australian dental morphology.
 He also shows that sinodonty is predominant in Native Americans.

 Super-Sinodont

 Analysis on the Sinodonty and Sundadonty of New world groups by G.R.
 Sott et al. (2016) shows the distinction among East Asians is not nearly as dramatic as the difference between all Asians and all New World groups.
-Other researchers like Stojanowski et al., 2013;
+Other researchers, such a Stojanowski et al., 2013;

 Stojanowski and Johnson, (2015) suggest New World groups may be neither Sinodont nor Sundadont and in most regards, could be viewed as super-Sinodont.
 A clear dental morphology not only ties New World groups to Asians, particularly northeast Asians, but it also exhibits a pattern largely consistent with the Beringian Standstill model (BSM) based on a Sinodont source population.